kongware/ftor/README.md

 ```
 ## Immutability

 ftor restricts the ability of mutating data types rather than enforcing strict immutability.
 There will be proper immutable data types in ftor as soon as I am able to incorporate reliable and fast persistant data structures into Javascript and the type checker, though.
-In the meantime I highly recommend to avoid globally visible mutations whenever possible, though.

 ## Upcoming Milestones